jtheisen/moldinium/readme.md

 }
 ```

-The top scope `App` is resolved by the application setup code, eg in `Program.cs`.
+The top scope `App` is resolved by the application setup code, likely in `Program.cs`.

 First Moldinium validates the dependencies: